Cambricon/cambricon-k8s-device-plugin/device-plugin/README.md

    supported features:

    - default: default mode
-   - dynamic-smlu: supports `dynamic-smlu` mode, now only 370 support `dynamic-smlu`, need to use accompony with scheduler extender
    - env-share: a whole card can be allocated into multiple containers, should set `virtualization-num` as maximum number of containers one MLU can be allocated into.
    - mim: supports `mim` mode, need to preset `mim` in the host before device plugin starting
    - topology-aware: device plugin is aware of MLULink topology and tries to allocate MLUs forming a ring.
 Set `mlulink-policy` as described below